dingxiong/dingxiong.github.io/_posts/2024-08-25-postgres-replication.md

 there is no new WALs, the server process enters a [wait state](https://github.com/postgres/postgres/blob/a3e6c6f929912f928fa405909d17bcbf0c1b03ee/src/backend/replication/walsender.c#L2886).
-This wait is implemeted using epoll or kevent depending on the underlying OS, and it waits for two types of events: socket event from the client and conditional variable events on new WAL.
+This wait is implemeted using epoll or kevent depending on the underlying OS, and it waits for two types of events: socket events from the client and conditional variable events of new WAL.
 Every time when a new WAL is flushed to disk, this conditional variable is woke up.
 See [code](https://github.com/postgres/postgres/blob/a3e6c6f929912f928fa405909d17bcbf0c1b03ee/src/backend/access/transam/xlog.c#L2499).
 Note, many processes are running at the same time ^\_^.